Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-02-28-Gender-Gap-In-Nature-History-Books.md

 However it's difficult to fully rely on these results.
 There are numerous things to improve in this project besides finding a database with broader gender identities.
 These are:
 - Re-consider the use of VIAF database.
 Just to find gender data for ~30% of the authors the project processing time increases dramatically.
-- Improving the Natural Language Toolkit (NTLK) results to increase the binary-gender prediction accuracy
+- Improving the Natural Language Toolkit (NTLK) results to increase the binary-gender prediction accuracy.

 ## 6. Code